Drug Lord Joaquín ‘El Chapo’ Guzmán Sentenced To Life In Prison In U.S. Federal Court

 — The Hill (@thehill) July 17, 2019

-Prosecution presented its case with testimony from 14 witnesses and one million messages sent between alleged members of Guzmán’s cartel.
+The prosecution presented its case with testimony from 14 witnesses and 1 million messages sent between alleged members of Guzmán’s cartel.

 Guzmán’s attorneys argued that he was merely a scapegoat for those who testified against him.
 A jury took six days to decide to convict Guzmaán on all 10 charges.

-For its protection the jury in the case has been kept anonymous, although one juror anonymously spoke with VICE News and said that at least five jurors violated a judge’s orders by watching or reading news coverage about the trial while it was ongoing.
+For its protection the jury in the case has been kept anonymous, although one unnamed juror spoke with VICE News and said that at least five jurors violated a judge’s orders by watching or reading news coverage about the trial while it was ongoing.

-Guzmán is planning to appeal the sentence, though will likely not be present at those proceedings.
+Guzmán is planning to appeal the sentence, though he will likely not be present at those proceedings.
 Attorney Mariel Colon said that Wednesday’s court appearance might be the last time the public sees ‘El Chapo,’ per CNN.
 She also noted it might be the last time his wife sees him, as she is not permitted to visit or speak to him on the phone.

-As CNN notes, Guzmán is only permitted to speak to a few select family members on the phone from prison, which include his two daughters but not his wife.
+As CNN notes, Guzmán is only allowed to talk to a few select family members on the phone from prison, which include his two daughters but not his wife.

-The 61-year-old was found guilty in February on all 10 counts he was accused including engaging in a continuing criminal enterprise and drug trafficking charges.
+The 61-year-old was found guilty in February on all 10 counts he was accused of, including engaging in a continuing criminal enterprise and drug trafficking charges.
 The first charge has a mandatory life in prison sentence, per CNN.

 Guzmán, who has previously escaped from two maximum security prisons in Mexico, is expected to serve at a Supermax prison in Colorado.